 Anjali’s Training Programme

 Anjali Dance Company is unique in the UK in providing bespoke vocational training in Dance for people with learning disabilities.
-Anjali’s dancers receive a continuous programme of intensive, high-quality training which is equivalent to conservatoire work at higher education level.
-The training is provided by professionally-trained dancers, dance teachers and choreographers and is comparable to vocational training that people without disabilities can obtain through the higher education system.
+Anjali’s dancers receive a continuous programme of intensive, high-quality training equivalent to conservatoire work at higher education level.
+The training is provided by professionally-trained dancers, dance teachers and choreographers.
+It is comparable to vocational training that people without disabilities can obtain through the higher education system.
 Anjali also offers to other groups and organisations integrated education and outreach programmes which develop the teaching skills of people with learning disabilities.